Learn how to make the most flavorful Blueberry Yogurt with 3 simple ingredients. It’s low sugar, high protein, and so yummy.

 Can babies have blueberry yogurt?

 Sure, this recipe is a great option for babies.
-You may want to avoid the added sweetener (and definitely avoid honey).
+You may want to avoid the added sweetener (and definitely avoid honey for babies).
 Store bought blueberry yogurt usually is sweetened with cane sugar, so plain yogurt is often recommended as a better option.

 Can I make this dairy-free?